Application Process for 2019-20 is Now Closed.

 Unmatched Guidance and Counseling

-Led by two live-in members of the UCB faculty – Principal Prof. Dennis Lieu and Dean Dr. Melissa Bayne – a central element of the Hall is its academic counseling and guidance programs.
+Led by live-in members of the UCB faculty—led by Principal Prof. Dennis Lieu and Dean Dr. Melissa Bayne—a central element of the Hall is its academic counseling and guidance programs.
 These guiding components are especially important for incoming students seeking to identify their aptitudes and interests so they may pursue a well-suited degree and career path.
 Through the development of academic, professional, and social relationships, the community focuses on crafting an academic plan for four-year graduation, assisting in helping students stay on track, and promoting readiness for professional education and/or careers upon graduation.

 Our diverse resident population enables peer support and perspective from various academic and social backgrounds.
 Beyond academic programs, volunteer alumni and friends of the Hall provide career guidance and counseling while live-in grad students and faculty mentor younger students, serving as advisors and student advocates.
 Throughout a student’s experience at BHRC, Hall alumni remain actively involved and willing to provide internships and networking opportunities for life beyond Bowles Hall at UC Berkeley.

 - Maturity and Friendship – BHRC offers a community and true campus home where freshmen learn from seniors and sophomores learn from juniors.
 It is a place where residents mature and develop social skills and a respect for all, and where lifelong friendships are formed.

 - Diversity and Dialogue – BHRC supports a diversity of academic majors, where residents and faculty members share ideas, experiences and exchange views outside the classroom setting.